thandora/pandas-notes/README.md

 # Pandas Library Notes

-This is my work-in-progress personal notes for the pandas library for Python.
+This is my personal notes for the pandas library for Python based on Corey Schafer's [pandas playlist](https://www.youtube.com/watch?v=ZyhVh-qRZPA&list=PL-osiE80TeTsWmV9i9c58mdDCSskIFdDS).
+These notes are upto date (not using deprecated functions used on the playlist), and is using the new pandas 2.0.0 released on April 3, 2023.

+First finished version completed on May 12, 2023.

 ## Requirements

-This notes uses pandas 2.0 library and various data sets, which are included except for the 2022 stackoverflow dev survey ([download survey](https://info.stackoverflowsolutions.com/rs/719-EMH-566/images/stack-overflow-developer-survey-2022.zip)).
+This notes uses pandas 2.0.0 library and various data sets, which are included except for the 2022 stackoverflow dev survey ([download survey](https://info.stackoverflowsolutions.com/rs/719-EMH-566/images/stack-overflow-developer-survey-2022.zip)).

 **To install pandas:**
 `pip install pandas==2.0.0`